qmcs/qmcs.github.io/README.rst

     restview content/articles/001-intro.rst

-There are rumors, that you can feed a directroy to restview and then select files in the browser::
+There are rumors, that you can feed a directory to restview and then select files in the browser::

     restview content